xanathar-the-beholder/bad-game/README.md

 Your test code should be at least half the number of lines of your production code.
 - It is not necessary to write tests that test something.
+- It is not necessary to have tests that pass (!).
+- You do need lots of asserts.
 - You do need to reference your class under test in some way.

-The following will count as a valid test (and 4 lines), but doesn't test anything:
+The following will count as a valid test (and 7 lines with 57% asserts), but doesn't test anything:

 ```
     @Test
     public void shouldTest() {
         assertTrue(true);
+        assertTrue(true);
+        assertTrue(true);
+        assertTrue(true);
     }
 ```

+I simply made a few long test methods with lots of asserts in them.

 ### 10 Write Clean Code